Equity & Inclusion

 Diversity Council members

-Corrie Anderson, Satish Bhagwanjee, Robin Boland, Eun J. Choi, Eric Clark, Flavia Consens, Katherine Gentry, Matt Hallman, Margaret Hsu, Nathalia Jimenez, Preetma Kooner, Abhijit V. Lele, Sara Nikravan, Bukola Ojo, Murali Sivarajan, Thanh-Giang (Tina) Vu, Matthew Walker
+Corrie Anderson, Satish Bhagwanjee, Robin Boland, Eun J. Choi, Eric Clark, Flavia Consens, Katherine Gentry, Matt Hallman, Margaret Hsu, Nathalia Jimenez, Preetma Kooner, Abhijit V. Lele, Sara Nikravan, Bukola Ojo, Murali Sivarajan, Thanh-Giang (tina) Vu, Matthew Walker

 Associate Council members